Briefpoint

 Pros

-• DocuSign integrates seamlessly with a wide range of applications, including Microsoft Office, Google Workspace, Salesforce, and many legal practice management tools, enhancing workflow efficiency.
+• Integrates seamlessly with Microsoft Office, Google Workspace, Salesforce, and legal tools

 4. PandaDoc